Somatic Yoga & Therapy Norwich

 I am a qualified and experienced Yoga Teacher & Yoga Therapist.

-In recent years, I have trained in additional somatic modalities within the fields of yoga & therapy and somatics is now a huge part of my work, informing my approach in both of these disciplines.
+The latest stage of my development has been training in somatic modalities within the fields of yoga & therapy and is now a huge part of my work, informing my approach in both of these disciplines.

 Somatic Yoga

-I have trained with the school of ‘Authentic Flow’, a leading global yoga school that combines ground-breaking teachings in somatics, science and non-dual tantric philosophy to offer the art of Embodied Yoga.
+Since qualifying as yoga teacher, I have done over 300HRs advanced teacher training with the school of ‘Authentic Flow’, a leading global yoga school that combines ground-breaking teachings in somatics, science and non-dual tantric philosophy to offer the art of Embodied Yoga.
 This approach is inspired by the world-renowned therapeutic somatic modality ‘Body-Mind Centering’, developed by Bonnie Bainbridge Cohen.

-In this approach, there is no "perfect" posture or ideal form; rather, the focus is on listening to your body, trusting its wisdom, and allowing movement to emerge organically.
-It’s about finding authentic flow—a state where movement, breath, and presence merge into a fluid expression of self.
+In this approach, there is no "perfect" posture or particular focus on alignment; rather, the focus is on listening to your body, trusting its wisdom, and allowing movement to emerge organically.
+It’s about finding authentic flow a state where movement, breath, and presence merge into a fluid expression of self.

-In Authentic Flow classes, you are encouraged to engage with the body in a playful and spontaneous way.
-Rather than following rigid sequences or predefined movements, this approach fosters a creative exploration of movement that allows for authentic self-expression.
+In my somatic yoga classes, you are encouraged to engage with the body in a playful and spontaneous way.
+Rather than following rigid alignment sequences or predefined movements, this approach fosters a creative exploration of movement that allows for authentic self-expression to emerge throughout.

 "THE MIND IS LIKE THE WIND AND THE BODY LIKE THE SAND: IF YOU WANT TO KNOW HOW THE WIND IS BLOWING, YOU CAN LOOK AT THE SAND.”